KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ### Herb and Colleen Offices

 ![](southwest-headquarters-tour-2026/liveried-planes.jpg)
-Minature replicas of Southwest liveried planes
+Minature replicas of all of the Southwest liveried planes

 ![](southwest-headquarters-tour-2026/herb-and-colleen-offices.jpg)
 Bonus experience: visiting Herb Kelleher and Colleen Barrett's offices as they were left upon retirement